Here’s How to Get a Red Wine Stain Off Your Teeth

 Now you can enjoy your favorite Pinot Noir without worrying about ending up with a scary purple grin.

 We’ve all experienced the embarrassment of getting home from dinner and finding food stuck in our teeth, but what’s equally bad is realizing that your teeth have been stained blood-red by a glass of Merlot!
 Red wine teeth are not a pretty sight (um, can you say vampire?), and once the stains have settled the color is hard to get off.
 Fortunately, there are a few helpful tricks for keeping your smile pearly white all night.
-(These are 9 things dentists wish you knew about teeth whitening.)
+Here’s everything you need to know about red wine stain removal.

 To start, red wine stains are entirely avoidable, so the best actions you can take are preventative measures.
 New York City makeup artist Anni Bruno is an expert at getting her clients ready for special events like weddings, galas, parties, and photo shoots.
 Her primary advice for avoiding red stains is to “make sure your teeth are squeaky clean before drinking red wine.
 The stains you see after a glass of wine are actually the wine sticking to plaque on the teeth.
 So make sure to brush and floss beforehand,” says Bruno.

 To fully remove plaque buildup, you also need to regularly visit your dentist for routine, deep cleanings.
 On top of brushing in the morning and at night, it’s wise to carry a travel-sized toothbrush and toothpaste in order to do an extra scrub before you start drinking (leaving the office before going to dinner, for example).
 And although it’s counterintuitive, dentists advise that you don’t brush your teeth too soon after drinking red wine, as this can cause the wine’s acid to penetrate the pores of your teeth, and further erode your enamel.